exoplatform/exo-documentation/docs/Installation.rst

     ./addon uninstall exo-kudos
     ./addon uninstall exo-perk-store

-If you want to re-install it again, you should just run this command:
+If you want to re-install them again, you should just run these commands:

 ::